Surrogate "Level-Based" Lagrangian Relaxation for Mixed-Integer Linear Programming: Introduction

-Because of the lack of differentiability of the dual function, notably, at the optimum $\lambda^{*},$ the step-size selection plays an important role to guarantee convergence to the optimum as well as for the success of the overall Lagrangian Relaxation methodology for solving MILP problems.
-Accordingly, the roadblocks on the way of Lagrangian relaxation are the following: \begin{enumerate} \item Non-differentiability of the dual function \begin{enumerate} \item Subgradient directions are non-ascending; \item Zigzagging of multipliers across ridges of the dual function leading to many iterations required for convergence; \item It is necessary for step-sizes to approach zero to guarantee convergence, yet, it is not sufficient; \end{enumerate} \item High computational effort required to solve the relaxed problem in order to obtain subgradient directions; \item Solutions $\{x^k_i,y^k_i\}$ to the relaxed problem, when put together, do not satisfy constraints \eqref{eq2} even at $\lambda^{*}$. \end{enumerate}
+Because of the lack of differentiability of $q(\lambda)$, notably, at the optimum $\lambda^{*},$ the stepsize selection plays an important role to guarantee convergence to the optimum as well as for the success of the overall Lagrangian Relaxation methodology for solving MILP problems.

-In the following, by looking through a prism of the above-mentioned difficulties and to lay out the foundation for further methodological developments, several stages in the methodological development to optimize non-smooth dual functions as well as to solve mixed-integer programming problems by using Lagrangian Relaxation will be reviewed roughly in chronological order.